Welcome to the Zonta Club of Guelph – Celebrating 40 Years in 2019

-For over three decades, the Zonta Club of Guelph has been working to raise the status of women through advocacy and service.
-The Guelph club is part of Zonta International, a global organization with more than 30,000 members across 64 countries and geographic areas.
+For four decades, the Zonta Club of Guelph has been working to raise the status of women through advocacy and service.
+The Guelph Club is a part of Zonta International, 100 year old global organization with more than 30,00 members across 64 countries and geographic areas.
 We have lots to share!
 Explore our website to find out more about what we do, membership and events.

 Benefits of Membership

 Enjoy the opportunity to work with a diverse group of talented and committed professionals who seek to make a difference in the lives of women locally and around the world.

 Experience the rewards of personal growth in a supportive atmosphere and the enjoyment of years of friendship.
 Take advantage of the warmth of international fellowship.

 2019 marks the Zonta Club of Guelph 40th Anniversary!
 We salute 4 of our Charter members who attended the Christmas Social Event.

 Barbara Fera, Judy Brisson, Catharine Collins and Michelle McMillan.

 This biennium, Zonta International calls on parents, educators, administrators, law and policy makers to address PREVENTION OF ROOT CAUSES THROUGH EDUCATION and to facilitate effective mechanisms that will ensure ERADICATION of VIOLENCE AGAINST WOMEN once and for all.

 Michael House Donation 2020